-Director – Giorgos Lanthimos, Screenplay – Efthymis Filippou & Giorgis Lanthimos, Producer – Yorgos Tsourgiannis, Photography – Thimios Bakataris, Special Effects – George Alahouzos & Roulis Alahouzos, Art Direction – Elli Papageorgakopoulou.
-Production Company – Boo Productions/Greek Film Center/Horsefly Productions
+Director – Yorgos Lanthimos, Screenplay – Efthymis Filippou & Yorgos Lanthimos, Producer – Yorgos Tsourgiannis, Photography – Thimios Bakataris, Special Effects – George Alahouzos & Roulis Alahouzos, Art Direction – Elli Papageorgakopoulou.
+Production Company – Boo Productions/Greek Film Center/Horsefly Productions.

 Christos Stergioglou (Father), Hristos Passalis (Son), Aggeliki Papoulia (Older Daughter), Mary Tsoni (Youngest Daughter), Michele Valley (Mother), Anna Kalaitzidou (Christina)

 A man and his wife keep their son and two daughters inside the walls of their villa.
 The children have been told all their lives that the world outside is a dangerous place and are fed bizarre stories of what might happen if they go beyond the gates.
 The father brings Christina, a security guard from his workplace, back home to serve the son’s sexual needs.
 However, Christina pollutes the children’s unworldwise ways when she secretly gives one of the daughters some commercial videotapes.

 This fascinating Greek film did the rounds of various general and fantastic film festivals during 2010 and gained a more than reasonable degree of acclaim, before becoming a surprise left-field nominee as Best Foreign Language Film at the 2010 Academy Awards.
 It served to make the name of Greek director Yorgos Lanthimos into a festival favourite.